NightFall28/Online-Computer-Store-Web-Application/README.md

-# Computer-Tech
+# Online Computer Store Web Application
-Online computer store project.
+Online E-commerce computer store project.

 # How to Run on Windows
 1. git clone the files to your local repository